GII/emdb_cognitive_nodes_gii/docs/source/concepts/intrinsic_motivations.md

 - Effectance
 - Prospection

-Each of these mechanisms contributes to the autonomous creation and organization of knowledge nodes, such as goals and P-Nodes, which are stored and managed by the architecture's Long-term Memory (LTM).
+Each of these mechanisms contributes to the autonomous creation and organization of knowledge nodes, such as goals and P-Nodes, which are stored and managed by the architecture's Long-Term Memory (LTM).

 <div style="width:55%; margin:auto; text-align:center;">